Harvard Square under Pandemic Pressure

 Harvard Book Store has been fulfilling online book orders since the beginning of June and reopened to the public at the beginning of July, with 15 to 20 people at a time allowed inside.
 “Pre-pandemic we were holding 450 author events a year,” Mayersohn said, “Now we’ve resumed that series online and are doing one every weekday night.”
 The popular warehouse sale still happened this year, albeit virtually, with success.
 Mayersohn says event attendance has increased since the store began presenting them online.
 It has also resumed its on-demand printing business, which has received a large response from local writers who want to self-publish.

 Grolier Poetry Book Shop has always depended on donations to survive, in addition to sales from its physical shop.
 But owners Carol and Ndidi Menkiti face a new challenge: “Because the store is so tiny and guests usually pack in quite close for readings, it would be virtually impossible to hold in-store events with social distancing,” Ndidi Menkiti said, explaining that online sales became their only other mechanism for generating revenue.
 Half of the staff are volunteers, so they do not have the infrastructure for processing and shipping online sales in volume.
-“The launch earlier this year of bookshop.org—an online book retailer that supports independent bookstores and offers an alternative to Amazon—was very timely and fortuitous for us,” he emphasized.
+“The launch earlier this year of bookshop.org—an online book retailer that supports independent bookstores and offers an alternative to Amazon—was very timely and fortuitous for us,” she emphasized.
 “We became an affiliate a few months ago.
 Now, Grolier customers and supporters can order almost any book (not just poetry) through our affiliate page, and Grolier receives a percentage of each sale.”

 “The Harvard Coop is still here and doing what it’s been doing for the past 140 years,” says its president, Jerry Murphy ’73, M.B.A. ’77.
 Its online business has kept up well, but business in the main store has suffered, and the indoor café, which shut down in March, will not open again for the foreseeable future.
 “We’re preparing now for back-to-school rush—even though it’s going to be remote for many, students will still need their books,” Murphy said.
 “Being able to buy course materials online is important.
 We provide hardbacks, used books, and digital copies.”